botify-hq/developers-docs/api_docs/markdowns/api/bql/bql-aggs-query.md

 # BQLAggsQuery

-`BQLAggsQuery` is used for [[Urls Aggregation;usage-aggregate-urls]] to define aggregation to perform, metrics to compute, and filter to operate.
+`BQLAggsQuery` is used for [[Urls Aggregation;analysis-aggregate-urls]] to define aggregation to perform, metrics to compute, and filter to operate.

 ## Format
 ```JSON